RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 on all nodes.
 The node role is shown in the output of the 'rladmin status nodes' command.
 - You cannot change the installation path or user during upgrade.
+- Node upgrade fails if the SSL certificates were configured in version 5.0.2 or above by manually updating the certificates on the disk instead of updating them through the API.
+For assistance with this issue, contact [Support](https://support.redislabs.com).

 {{% /warning %}}